 - Child Abuse and Neglect/Mandated Reporter Training online training

 - CPR/First Aid Certification (click here)

-- What is CCAP? (online or face-to-face)
+- What is CCAP? (online or local sessions)

 Training Resources and Tips

 How to join the Gateways Registry

 How to Print your Completion of IDHS CCAP Training Requirements Report.